YOUR HEALTH. YOUR HEART. YOUR LIFE>>

 We are launching the VIRTUAL Heartbeat Run in the hopes that you will stay motivated, stay fit, and fundraise!

 Choose your event – 10k, 5k, 3k or 1k!
-All events support the University Hospital Foundation.
+All events support the charity of your choice!
+The University Hospital Foundation (Edmonton), Calgary Health Trust, or Mending Little Hearts Fund (Saskatoon).

 THE VIRTUAL EVENT

 Sign up today!
-The registration fee of $40 has $10 going directly to the University Hospital Foundation.
+The registration fee has $10 going directly to the charity of your choice.
 The remainder of the fee provides you with a digital race bib, and official finisher medal that will be made available for pickup at our partner location at the end of the virtual race.

 Run or walk your event, whether the 1k, 3k, 5k, or 10k.
 Take some time to pre-plan your route, charge your phone and track your run/walk on a fitness app.
 Your results can be uploaded to our official race results page.